 What is an RFM model analysis?

-It focuses on the lifetime value of customers, and it’s the preferred customer segmentation methodology for eCommerce businesses who focus on retention strategies more than on client acquisition.
+It focuses on the lifetime value of customers, and it’s the preferred customer segmentation methodology for eCommerce businesses that focus on retention strategies more than on client acquisition.

-The common approach to RFM modelling is collecting large amounts of transactional data and based on it, segmenting customers into specific groups as per to their purchase history.
+The typical approach to RFM modeling is collecting large amounts of transactional data and, based on it, segmenting customers into specific groups as per their purchase history.

-Each customer group is then addressed separately according to their own needs and behaviour patterns.
+Each customer group is then addressed separately according to their own needs and behavior patterns.

-The best part of the RFM model is that it helps you focus on the customers that have high recency and frequency scores.
-These clients are critical because they are very likely to return and buy again.
+The best part of the RFM model is that it helps you focus on customers with high recency and frequency scores.
+These clients are critical because they are likely to return and buy again.

 If you’re serious about defining your ideal customer profile and buyer persona, you need to segment your customers based on RFM.
 Why?